Vizidox/plato/README.md

 ```

 Make sure you fill in the Template directory with an absolute path.
-You may use a subdirectory inside of your DATA_DIR.
+You may use a subdirectory inside your DATA_DIR.

 First, make sure you actually *have* a DATA_DIR, by creating a folder named 'data' within the main project directory.